The Countess of Montgomery's Urania: Narrative changes

 Volume two generally follows a "second generation" of characters descended from those that appear in the first volume, though some characters from the preceding volume, like Pamphilia to Amphilanthus, also appear.
 In this volume, the geographic setting expands to include Persia and Babylon, referring respectively to Iran and Iraq.
-Rather than exploring the dyanstic fates of "European" monarchies, Wroth shifts her characters' destinies to the East, where many of her second-generation characters find themselves ruling.
+Rather than exploring the dynastic fates of "European" monarchies, Wroth shifts her characters' destinies to the East, where many of her second-generation characters find themselves ruling.
 This second part resists the purported united between East and West set up by Wroth in the first volume, as characters displaced into the East are never reunited or reconnected with the West via marriage or, simply, return.
 Part Two's resistance to Islam may also reinforce the conceit of separation, as Wroth only uses pre-Islamic names for her settings and pits Islam against Christianity in elaborate battle narratives.
 This anti-Muslim sentiment is corroborated by a general reassertion of European aggression toward Islam in the sixteenth and seventeenth centuries, founded on the Ottoman Empire's encroaching deeper into Europe.
 Despite these "epic encounters" between Christianity and Islam, the second volume of Urania is more pessimistic about the prominence of the former than the first volume; characters generally achieve momentary, but not lasting, happiness in their private and public lives.